 Do They Want Money From You

 When you work for a legitimate company, they do not ask you for money.
 They pay you!
 They supply you with the training, materials and a lot of the time, also the tools you need to work for them.
+If they want money from you, beware!

 If you are going to work for someone who is legitimate, you will likely need to have a health check-up to see if you are in good enough physical condition to handle the demands of the job.They will possibly provide some type of benefits, including heath care, and paid leave.

-Are You Required to Have Any Real Skills?
+Are You Required To Have Any Real Skills

 If you don’t need a good resume’ listing all you skills, education and training, prior jobs, and work history, then chances are it is not a reputable company.